 Most pension supervisory authorities would probably adopt a hybrid approach, especially as some functions are not conducive to the portfolio approach in any event.
 However, there are probably those that are closer to the portfolio end of the spectrum and vice versa.
 The division between off-site and on-site supervisors is one distinction along this spectrum.
 A complete separation would mean that off-site supervisors conduct a risk assessment which is passed on the on-site supervisor who then supplements this report by the on-site inspection, with the final report going to senior management (and the fund management in question).
-In some cases individual supervisors do both on and off-site work as part of their overall responsibilities or the supervisors work as a team (where the on-site inspection).
-A complete separation of functions can lead to a breakdown of communications and to the off-site and on-site supervisor working to different risk based standards, which is extremely inefficient.
+In some cases, individual supervisors do both on and off-site work as part of their overall responsibilities or the supervisors work as a team (where the on-site supervisor might be a specialist and the off-site supervisor might attend some or all of the on-site review).
+A complete separation of functions can lead to a breakdown of communications and to the off-site and on-site supervisor working to different risk-based standards, which is extremely inefficient.

-Suggestions for the organisation of the supervisory authority
+Suggestions for the Organisation of the Supervisory Authority